annetutil/annet/docs/usage/tutorial.rst

   - end
   - no service interface inactive port-id allocation disabled

-We are skipped them, but if you want, you can create some new generators to add therm to annet.
+We've skipped them, but if you want, you can create new generators to add them to Annet.

-BGP configuration
+BGP Configuration
 ^^^^^^^^^^^^^^^^^

-Annet has brilliance tool to create BGP peers - mesh.
-It allows us to create templates for BGP peers and apply them to netbox device.
-Annet takes connections between devices from netbox and passed them through templates.
-As result, we got a list of local and remote peers pairs.
-The list can be used in generators.
+Annet has a brilliant tool for creating BGP peers — mesh.
+It allows us to create templates for BGP peers and apply them to Netbox devices.
+Annet takes connections between devices from Netbox and passes them through templates.
+As a result, we get a list of local and remote peer pairs.
+This list can be used in generators.
-Someone calls mesh templates as network design in Python code!
+Some people call mesh templates "network design in Python code!"

-Imagine that we need to have BGP session between r1, r2 and r3 over direct links to exchange IPv4 routes.
+Imagine we need to have BGP sessions between ``r1``, ``r2``, and ``r3`` over direct links to exchange IPv4 routes.

-Create mesh template ``generators/mesh_views/routers.py``
+Create a mesh template ``generators/mesh_views/routers.py``:

 .. code:: python